Cambridgeshire and Peterborough Fire Authority

 Cambridgeshire and Peterborough Fire Authority has 17 elected members, all of whom are serving councillors.
 There are 13 members appointed by Cambridgeshire County Council and four members from Peterborough City Council, reflecting the proportion of tax payers in each of the two council areas.

 The political make-up of the Fire Authority reflects the number of members from the political parties on each of the appointing county and unitary authorities.
 A Chairman and Vice-Chairman are elected annually.

 For current membership details see Membership.

 Responsibilities of the Fire Authority

 The main responsibilities of the Fire Authority are set out in the Fire and Rescue Services Act 2004 and include:

 - Protecting life and property from fires

 - Rescuing people from road traffic collisions.

 The Fire Authority makes decisions about how the local fire and rescue service operates and reviews performance and policies.
-It also sets the budget each year and decides the corporate objectives and Service Improvement Plan.
+It also sets the budget each year and decides the corporate priorities.